IntelliProlog/IntelliProlog/doc/file_launcher/action.md

 To register actions in the plugin we have to add appropriate elements to the `plugin.xml` file, in the actions section.

 The parent element is `action` with an id uniquely identifying the action, the class of the action and the text to display.
 Within the `action` element we can add other elements, these allow to define where the action should be located as well as mouse or keyboard shortcuts.
-More details are available in the [Actions section](https://www.jetbrains.org/intellij/sdk/docs/basics/action_system.html) of the IntelliJ Platform SDK DevGuide.
+More details are available in the Actions section [@ActSec] of the IntelliJ Platform SDK DevGuide.

 ### Plugin actions